 At DIB, we value and prioritize collaboration.
 Our partnership is the foundation on which we built our international projects and we are only able to create change through these collaborations.
-DIB is a part of many different network, where civil-organization exchange experience, coordinate our commitments and releases shared statements.
+DIB is part of many different networks, where civil-organization exchange experience, coordinate our commitments and releases shared statements.

 Our activities abroad is in close collaboration with LOCAL partners - we believe this strengthens the implementation of our projects, the community and the local organizations.

 Recently, we've explored the possibility for collaborations with private companys in a learning experiment along with other green-profiled organizations in Denmark.
 Among other things, it resulted in this manual , which we have been very inspired by in relation to future collaborations.